Chapter 40: Barrels out of Bound

 Bella could not hold back a scream.
 Her hand flew to cover her mouth in horror as the guards fell down dead.

 Her gaze was transfixed at where they had a second before stood, tall and firm, before they were both pierced by arrows through gaps in their armour and hit the ground.
-She had not witnessed any but orcs killed before that moment, and the suddenness and harshness of their end shocked her to the very core.
+Before that moment she had not witnessed the killing of any but orcs, and the suddenness and harshness of their end shocked her to the very core.

 Bella turned her head away to look back along the river, her blood already beginning to run cold.